Fiquem/collage-maker/README.md

 - ~~display image~~(s)
 - create image by combining images
 - download img
+- ~~interact with canvas to move images~~
-- interact with canvas to move/scale images
+- interact with canvas to scale images
 - combine in nice ways

+## bugs
+- if image is smaller than canvas (or i mb area of canvas it's given?)